shangmu0815/PowerMonitor/README.md

 # PowerMonitor
- For live user test and monitor smartphone project battery status.
+ Android apk for live user to test and monitor smartphone project battery status.